-For week day on peak – an average of the Dow Jones on peak NP 15 and the Dow Jones SP15;
+For week day and Saturday on peak – an average of the Dow Jones on peak NP 15 and the Dow Jones SP15;

-For week day off peak – an average of the Dow Jones of peak NP 15 and the Dow Jones SP 15;
+For week day and Saturday off peak – an average of the Dow Jones off peak NP 15 and the Dow Jones off SP 15;

-For weekends, holidays, on and off peak – the average of the Dow Jones off-peak NP 15 and Down Jones SP 15 for the previous week.
+For sundays, holidays, on and off peak – the average of the Dow Jones off-peak NP 15 and Down Jones SP 15 for the previous week.

 These marginal price signals will be seen by customers with time of use meters.